pythagoras-dev/persidict/README.md

 * **`S3Dict`**: The other primary implementation of `PersiDict`, which stores each key-value pair as an object in an AWS S3 bucket, suitable for distributed environments.
-* **`EmptyDict`**: A minimal implementation of `PersiDict` that behaves
-like a null device in OS - accepts all writes but discards them, returns nothing on reads.
-Always appears empty regardless of operations performed on it.

 ### 5.3 Key Parameters